xzhangfordham/CISTutorials/transferFilesMobaXtermWindows.md

 <img src="/docs/assets/CISWork24.png" alt="'Screenshots' folder on local computer" width="600">

-We will upload it to the folder where we are currently located on the remote machine named “text_files” First, we will click the green **upload** button which will bring up a window of my local computer.
+We will upload it to the folder where we are currently located on the remote machine named “text_files” First, we will click the green **upload** button which will bring up a window of the local computer.
 We will navigate to the “Screenshots” folder through this window, open it and select the screenshot to upload.
 Then we will click **open**.

 <img src="/docs/assets/CISWork25.png" alt="Select screenshot from folder to upload" width="600">